About Us

 Her areas of clinical expertise include dealing with extreme problem behaviour, using treatment packages such as Skills Based Treatment (SBT), language skill acquisition programs, teaching life skills, issues of puberty, and community access.
 She also mentors others and loves sharing her knowledge and brainstorming new ideas with all members of the team.

-The behaviour therapists of Stride Academy
+The Supervised Behavioural Clinicians of Stride Academy